 - Cost of Goods Sold (COGS): COGS are the cost of the merchandise that is sold.

-- Selling, General and Administrative Expenses (SG&A): SG&A are the non-production costs directly related to the operating activities and include salaries, advertising expenses, rents and other selling expenses.
+- Selling, General, and Administrative Expenses (SG&A): SG&A is the non-production costs directly related to the operating activities and include salaries, advertising expenses, rents, and other selling expenses.

 - Depreciation: Depreciation is a non-cash expense representing the deterioration of the operating fixed assets of a company over a reporting period.

 In our example above about the toy manufacturing company, the COGS would include the cost of the material used to create the toy along with the direct labor costs used in the production.
-SG&A would be comprised of the rent, administrative expenses, utility bills, the marketing campaign and the selling commissions.
+SG&A would comprise the rent, administrative expenses, utility bills, the marketing campaign, and the selling commissions.

 The various items used to calculate Net Operating Income are reported on the Profit & Loss Statement (P&L) as follows: